2025 World Artistic Gymnastics Championships: Rejection of Israeli visas

-On 18 October 2025, the International Olympic Committee (IOC) expressed “great concern” over the decision by Indonesia to deny visas to the Israeli delegation for the Championships, emphasising that all eligible athletes must be able to participate without discrimination in line with the Olympic Charter.
+On 18 October 2025, the International Olympic Committee (IOC) expressed "great concern" over the decision by Indonesia to deny visas to the Israeli delegation for the Championships, emphasising that all eligible athletes must be able to participate without discrimination in line with the Olympic Charter.
 The IOC stated that it is the direct responsibility of the host country, event organiser and relevant sports bodies to ensure that no athlete will be excluded on discriminatory grounds.
-The IOC further stated that the specific situation of Indonesia will be discussed at its next Executive Board (EB) meeting.
-On October 22, the IOC released a statement stating that EB met remotely and decided to end any form of dialogue with the Indonesian Olympic Committee about hosting future editions of the Olympic Games, Youth Olympic Games, or Olympic events and recommended international sporting federations do the same, until such time as the Indonesian government provides the IOC with adequate guarantees that it will allow access to the country for all participants, regardless of nationality.
-Additionally the IOC adapted the Qualification Principles for the Olympic Games, requesting that the International Federations include guarantees on access to the respective country for all athletes in their hosting agreements for any Olympic qualification competition around the world.
+The IOC further stated that the specific situation of Indonesia would be discussed at its next Executive Board (EB) meeting.

+On 22 October, the IOC released a statement stating that EB met remotely.
+They decided to no longer have any communications with the Indonesian Olympic Committee about hosting any Olympic events (such as the Olympic Games or the Youth Olympic Games), and they recommended international sporting federations also not allow Indonesia to host events, "until such time as the Indonesian government provides the IOC with adequate guarantees that it will allow access to the country for all participants, regardless of nationality, to attend".
+Additionally, the IOC adapted the Qualification Principles for the Olympic Games to ask that sporting federations demand a guarantee that all athletes are able to enter the host country of any Olympic qualifying competitions.
+They also asked both the Indonesian Olympic Committee and the FIG to meet with the IOC about the situation.